Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - supports 54+ languages,
    - has laguage identification.
-   - can traslate text and you speak and it traslates imidiately.
+   - can translate text and you speak and it translates imidiately.

 3. **Amazon Transcribe:** speach to text solution.
-   - can traslate audio or you speak and it traslates imidiately.
+   - can translate audio or you speak and it translates imidiately.
    - can intigrate into your custom app.
    - supports 31 languages globally.